Sorry, you need to enable JavaScript to visit this website.

 Photo: Mulapwa Mukopole/UNDP Zambia

 Across the globe, climate impacts are intensifying, not only through more frequent storms, floods and droughts, but also via slow-onset impacts such as rising seas, saltwater intrusion and shifting ecosystems.
-For developing countries at the frontline, adaptation is no longer just a defensive response: it must drive transformational change, reshaping economies, infrastructure and social systems to safeguard lives and livelihoods while steering development onto resilient and forward-looking pathways.
+For countries at the frontline, adaptation is no longer just a defensive response: it must drive transformational change, reshaping economies, infrastructure and social systems to safeguard lives and livelihoods while steering development onto resilient and forward-looking pathways.

 Initially announced at the G7 Climate, Energy, and Environment Ministerial Meeting under Italy’s Presidency in 2024 and formally launched at COP29 in Baku, the Adaptation Accelerator Hub (AAH) is a global initiative to fast-track climate adaptation where it’s needed most.
 By aligning with the Global Goal on Adaptation (GGA) and the UAE-Belém Work Programme under the UNFCCC, the Hub supports countries in translating National Adaptation Plans (NAPs) and Nationally Determined Contributions (NDCs) into concrete, investment-ready plans and projects that respond to the world’s most pressing adaptation priorities.